decentraland/explorer-desktop/README.md

 Take this path if you **are not going** to change [Unity Renderer](https://github.com/decentraland/unity-renderer) continuously.

-When we clone this repo, we're going to use the code inside the [Unity Renderer](https://github.com/decentraland/unity-renderer), and the version it would depend on what version we locked.
+When we clone this repo, we're going to use the code inside the [Unity Renderer](https://github.com/decentraland/unity-renderer), and the version will depend on what version we locked.

 To update the Unity Renderer version, you can use: